eth-protocol-fellows/protocol-studies/docs/wiki/CL/cl-clients.md

 ## Teku

 [Teku](https://consensys.io/teku) is a client developed in the Java programming language.
 It is developed by [ConsenSys](https://consensys.net/).
 It is a full-featured Ethereum 2.0 client that can be used as a beacon node or a validator client.
 It can work with execution client such as Besu.
-It can work on Ethereum mainnet and testnets such as Goeril, Sepolia, and Holesky.
+It can work on Ethereum mainnet and testnets such as Goerli, Sepolia, and Holesky.
 It has a web interface to monitor the beacon chain and validator performance.
 Teku provides both beacon client and validator client to also run as docker containers.

 ### Installing the client